otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-10-erd-documentation-software-methodologies.md

 ### Task Two (Independent Research)

 In your own words, explain each phase of the **Waterfall** methodology.
+Write your answers in a file called `week-10.md`.
 Appropriately cite your sources using **APA 7th Edition**.

 ---

 ### Task Three (Independent Research)

 In your own words, explain the impact of the **Spiral** methodology on testing.
+Write your answers in a file called `week-10.md`.
 Appropriately cite your sources using **APA 7th Edition**.

 ---